EdmundDong/CSE412Project/README.md

 # Game DB
 #
 A searchable games database with a game recommendation system.
+Built with PostgreSQL and Flask.

 ## Setup Instructions